 The New Grove Dictionary of Jazz Area Update

 In April 2020 Barry Kernfeld and Howard Rye began an update to The New Grove Dictionary of Jazz.
 In the first year they have been working on the nearly one thousand musicians who passed away since the second edition was published, in many instances making extensive revisions drawn from the rich resources for jazz research that are now available on the internet.
-These updates are being posted monthly as 2021 progresses.
-In the second year, Kernfeld will turn his attention towards updating existing articles on living jazz musicians.
+These updates are being posted monthly as 2021 and 2022 progress.

 Editor in Chief